SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.0.2

+- Adapt to new version Blockus mod.
+- Fixed the issue that vertical stiars have the incorrect tag `extshape:vertical_slabs` instead of `extshape:vertical_stairs`.
+- Adjusted the way item groups are modified.

 ### 2.0.0
 - Adapted to new version of Better Runtime Resource Packs.
 - Fixed the issue that some bedrock blocks occupy the empty loot table.